News - Comments

 world gone too far.
 Escape From New York is a dark cautionary tale mixed with a

-unique blend of action, science fiction, thriller, film noir, western and
+unique blend of film noir, western,

 satire.
 It can also be viewed as a dark comedy.
 It dares to make fun of